 What is Insomnia?

-Along with stress & anxiety, insomnia is one of the most common lifestyle problems.
-Almost 60 million Americans suffer from insomnia.
-That’s a staggering number for one of the most vital life processes everyone goes through each day.
+Along with stress and anxiety, insomnia is one of the most common lifestyle issues.
+Nearly 60 million Americans suffer from insomnia, a staggering number considering sleep is one of the most vital processes we go through each day.

-Insomnia simply means you can’t go to sleep even though the opportunity is there; your body is willing but your mind says “not now”!
+Insomnia means you can’t fall asleep even though the opportunity is there; your body is willing, but your mind says “not now.”

-There are two types of insomnia: Acute, which is short-term and is usually caused by some unexpected circumstance such as the death of a loved one, or an upcoming exam; this will usually go away within a matter of few days or weeks, once the life circumstance causing it returns to normal.
+There are two types of insomnia: Acute and Chronic.
+Acute insomnia is short-term and usually results from unexpected circumstances, such as the death of a loved one or an upcoming exam.
+It typically resolves within a few days or weeks, once the triggering life circumstance normalizes.

-Chronic insomnia is when you cannot sleep for at least 3 nights per week and it lasts for about 3 weeks.
-This type of insomnia could be caused by changes in your environment, unhealthy sleep habits, shift work, or certain medications.
+Chronic insomnia occurs when you cannot sleep for at least three nights a week and it lasts for about three weeks or more.
+This type of insomnia can be caused by changes in your environment, unhealthy sleep habits, shift work, or certain medications.

-Good quality sleep is a must because it helps us to relax, refresh, and revitalize our mind and body.
-Sleep is also necessary for repair and maintenance of vital body functions.
-Lack of adequate amount of sleep can have adverse effects on our normal daily functioning.
+Good quality sleep is essential because it helps us relax, refresh, and revitalize our minds and bodies.
+Sleep is also necessary for the repair and maintenance of vital body functions.
+A lack of adequate sleep can have adverse effects on our normal daily functioning.

 Although insomnia affects different people in different ways, there are several things to look for in particular.
 Here are some common symptoms & effects of insomnia.